Stroke Risk and Treatment Disparities in Minorities

 Stroke patients from minorities populations receive fewer procedures shown to improve outcomes and more procedures that keep patients alive but are often associated with poor outcomes, the same study suggests.

-“Research has shown, however, that centers that follow evidence-based guidelines reduce disparities over time,” says Dr. Ralph Sacco, chair of neurology at the University of Miami Health System.
+“Research has shown, however, that centers that follow evidence-based guidelines reduce disparities over time,” says Ralph Sacco, M.D., chair of neurology at the University of Miami Health System.
 Differences in stroke care among ethnic and gender groups are still found and we need programs to identify, track and address them, he says.

 One way the University of Miami Health System is fighting this disparity is with the formation of the Florida-Puerto Rico Collaboration to Reduce Stroke Disparities, which is led by experts at the university.
 This project was originally funded by NIH and is now supported by the state of Florida.
 It has as a goal the creation of a voluntary Florida Puerto Rico Stroke Registry between Florida and Puerto Rico hospitals currently participating in the American Heart Association’s quality improvement initiative Get with the Guidelines-Stroke.

-Adds Sacco: “We have created hospital disparities dashboards that help identify racial disparities in care and culturally tailored stroke education programs to address disparities and change clinical practices.”
+Dr. Sacco says, “We have created hospital disparities dashboards that help identify racial disparities in care and culturally tailored stroke education programs to address disparities and change clinical practices.”

 Mary Jo Blackwood, RN, MPH, is a contributing writer for the UMiami Health News Blog.